Bill Auberlen: Motorsports career and affiliation with BMW

 For 2004, Auberlen dedicated himself to the production-based World Challenge GT class for BMW Motorsport's Prototype Technology Group team, earning the series championship for BMW.

 In 2005, Auberlen continued to drive for BMW PTG in Grand-Am's GT series, while also driving for Panoz Racing in IMSA's American Le Mans Series.

 In 2006, Auberlen once again exclusively drove BMWs — an M3 for Sigalsport's Grand-Am GT team, an M3 for Turner's Grand-Am team and an M3 for BMW PTG's ALMS team.

-It is believed that Bill Auberlen has driven BMW cars in more races than any other driver in the world.
+It is believed that Auberlen has driven BMW cars in more races than any other driver in the world.
 He has won six professional auto-racing championships, four with BMW power.
 He has competed in over 500 professional races to date, 339 in BMWs.
 His results include 91 race victories, 188 podium finishes, 56 pole positions, 83 fastest race laps and 110 records.

 For four seasons (2014-2017), Auberlen drove full-time for Rahal Letterman Lanigan Racing in the IMSA GTLM class of the WeatherTech SportsCar Championship; first in a BMW Z4 GTE then BMW M6 GTLM.
 In November 2017, Auberlen was named a BMW Brand Ambassador, but stepped down as a full-time driver in GTLM for 2018.
 He continued to compete part-time for RLLR in the endurance races, while driving for Turner Motorsports in the IMSA GTD class in shorter events, driving a BMW M6 GT3.

 In 2019, Auberlen returned to full-time competition for BMW, partnering with Robby Foley in the Turner BMW #96 in the GTD class.